stmedtech/STellar-Go/stellar-client/README.md

 # Stellar Client

-Python client library for Stellar (Decentralized Federated Learning) platform.
+Python client library for Stellar platform, designed with a docker-py-like interface.

 ## Overview

-The Stellar Client provides a comprehensive Python interface for interacting with Stellar nodes, enabling seamless integration of federated learning workflows with the decentralized P2P infrastructure.
+The Stellar Client provides a comprehensive Python interface for interacting with Stellar nodes, following the same patterns as [docker-py](https://docker-py.readthedocs.io/).
+The API is resource-based and object-oriented, making it intuitive and easy to use.

 ## Features

-- **Simple Synchronous API**: Easy-to-use synchronous client interface
-- **Complete Protocol Coverage**: Access to all Stellar protocols (Echo, File, Compute, Proxy)
-- **Robust Error Handling**: Built-in retry mechanisms and circuit breaker patterns
+- **docker-py-like API**: Familiar patterns for users of docker-py
+- **Resource-based Design**: Clean separation with `devices`, `compute`, `proxy`, `policy` managers
+- **Object-oriented**: Devices and compute runs are objects with methods
+- **Streaming Support**: Stream logs, stdout, and stderr from compute operations
 - **Type Safety**: Full type annotations and Pydantic models
-- **Multi-device Support**: Operations across multiple devices
-- **FL Integration**: High-level helpers for federated learning workflows
+- **Robust Error Handling**: Comprehensive exception hierarchy

 ## Installation